1 dead in overnight crash in New Haven

 NEW HAVEN, Ind.
-(WANE) — One person died and two others were injured in a crash early Sunday morning in New Haven.
+(WANE) — One person died and another was injured in a crash early Sunday morning in New Haven.

 The New Haven Police Department said the crash happened on SR 930 just west of New Haven Ave. just before 12:30 a.m.